We advocate for people in the visual arts, connect artistic communities, raise visibility, campaign for diversity and build resilience

 Hannah Rose

-Hannah Rose is a Plymouth based artist, curator and producer.
-She established and is Curator of MIRROR at Arts University Plymouth, and has played a key role in advocating for and supporting the development of visual arts in the city and region through her varied roles, including as one half of the artist duo LOW PROFILE.
+Hannah Rose is a Plymouth based artist.
+She has played a key role in advocating for and supporting the development of visual arts in the city and region through her varied roles, including as one half of the artist duo LOW PROFILE and previously as Curator of MIRROR at Arts University Plymouth.

 Lucy Badrocke